The-Duchess/ruby-irc-framework/README.md

 > :[nick]!~username@client [command] [channel] :[message]

-- command, nick, channel, message to grab these elements of a message
+- command, nick, channel, message to grab these elements of a message as well ircmsg to get the original message

 - check_regex takes a type (command, nick, channel, message) and regex and returns true if the part of the message matches the regex